translate/virtaal/docs/using_virtaal.rst

 -------------------------

 Highlighted text will show which terms Virtaal recognised, and allow you to handle them as placeables.
-You can use <Alt+Right> and <Alt+Down> the same way as with other placeables.
+You can use :kbd:`Alt+Right` and :kbd:`Alt+Down` the same way as with other placeables.
 If there is more than one suggestion for a term, Virtaal will display the choices in a menu.
-Select the translation you want, or press <Escape> to continue typing.
+Select the translation you want, or press :kbd:`Esc` to continue typing.

 .. _using_virtaal#use_a_suggestion_from_tm_or_mt: